0x-br0k3n/java/src/variables-datatypes/Typecasting.md

 ## When does Automatic type conversion in Java?
 Automatic type conversion occurs in Java when there is a need to convert a value from a `smaller or narrower` data type to a `larger or wider` data type.

-## Determiing datatype of an expression
+## Determining datatype of an expression

 Datatypes : a : double, b : int, c : char, d : byte
 Expression : a * b + c - d